nimamot/100-Days-of-Ethereum/README.md

 - Decentralized Finance
 - Allow users to engage with finance and markets without having to go through a centralized intermediary.

+#### What are DAOs?

+- Decentralized Autonomous Organizations
+- A type of bottom-up entity structure with no central authority.
+Members of a DAO own tokens of the DAO, and members can vote on initiatives for the entity.
+Smart contracts are implemented for the DAO, and the code governing the DAO's operations is publicly disclosed.

 ### Day 3: Solidity Basics

 #### Learn Solidity data types, variables, operators, control structures (such as if statements and loops), and practice writing basic smart contracts for simple use cases.

+#### Set up a development environment for Solidity.

+- We can use Remix Ethereum IDE to develop smart contracts.

+#### Write and deploy a simple smart contract on a local blockchain.

 - I will be using the following tutorial: https://www.youtube.com/watch?v=Wn_Kb3MR_cU&t=291s